peermaps/random-access-osm-pbf/readme.md

 file](https://wiki.openstreetmap.org/wiki/PBF_Format).

-Usually when parsing pbf files, you have to start at the beginning and if the files are really large, then this can take a really long time. it's also not parellelizable.
+Usually when parsing pbf files, you have to start at the beginning and if the files are really large, then this can take a really long time.
+It's also not parellelizable.

 With this module, you can provide `start` and `end` offsets into a pbf file and